GabrielDiDomenico/ProceduralRooms/README.md

 ## Current/Future Features

-- [x]  Can generate dungeons with up to 1000 rooms (maybe more, with luck :D)
+- [x]  Can generate dungeons that contains up to 1000 rooms (maybe more, with luck :D)
 - [x]  Easy visualization of dungeons using Canvas2D
 - [x]  Generate new dungeon on the fly
 - [X]  Import the generated dungeon to a text file